apache/usergrid/sdks/nodejs/README.md

 ###To log a user in
 To log app users in, use the Usergrid.ApiClient.logInAppUser() method.
 This method takes the supplied username and password and attempts to acquire an access token from the API.
 If the method successfully acquires the token, the token is stored in the Usergrid.ApiClient singleton and will be used for all subsequent calls.

-	sdk.ApiClient.logInAppUser(username, password,
+	usergrid.ApiClient.logInAppUser(username, password,
 		function (output, user) {
-			//token has been automatically saved by the SDK
+			//token has been automatically saved by the usergrid
 			//do something with the return value "output" here
 		},
 		function (output) {